originphp/website/source/docs/utility/storage.md

 ### SFTP

-To use the SFTP storage you need to install `phpseclib` library.
+To use the SFTP storage you need to install the `phpseclib` library.

 ```linux
 $ composer require phpseclib/phpseclib
 ```

-Then you need to configure this
+Then you need to configure the Storage.

 ```php
 Storage::config('default', [